hitottiez/mht-paf/README.md

      └── 2.2.11
 ```

-Download all videos and labels (SingleActionTrackingLabels、MultiActionLabels) from [Okutama-Action dataset](https://github.com/miquelmarti/Okutama-Action).
+Download all videos and labels (SingleActionTrackingLabels, MultiActionLabels) from [Okutama-Action dataset](https://github.com/miquelmarti/Okutama-Action).

 The labels are set in the `images` directory:
 ```